bingeli1212/nitrile-preview/doc/DOC-nitrile-diagram.md

   ```
   var a = 65
-  var s = @"%c" a
+  var s = "%c" a
   % a => "A"
   ```

 + %s

-  This formatting group is to treat the argument simply as a string with no particular assumption.
+  This formatting group is to treat the argument as a string.

   ```
-  var a = @"hello"
+  var a = 1.23
-  var b = @"and"
-  var c = @"world"
-  var s = @"%s-%s-%s" a b c
+  var s = "%s"
-  % s => "hello-and-world"
+  % s => "1.23"
   ```

+Note that a string variable such as "s" above cannot be used in an arithmetic expression.